CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/RADIUS-AAA.md

 file:

-1. Add the hostname or IP address of at least one RADIUS server (such as a [*freeradius*](http://freeradius.org/) server on Linux), and the the shared secret used to authenticate and encrypt communication with each server.
+1. Add the hostname or IP address of at least one RADIUS server (such as a [*freeradius*](http://freeradius.org/) server on Linux) and the shared secret used to authenticate and encrypt communication with each server.

     {{%notice tip%}}